-I don’t have a lot of experience with fishing but I did go on a guided fly fishing excursion with a friend a few years that was really fun.
-(I was the city slicker and she was definitely the experienced fisherman… or fisherwoman if that’s a thing)
+I don’t have a lot of experience with fishing but I did go on a guided fly fishing excursion with a friend a few years ago that was really fun.
+(I was the city slicker and she was definitely the experienced fisherman… or fisherwoman… if that’s a thing)

 At Disney, we went on a catch and release guided fishing excursion with our guide, Eddie, from Take Me Fishing.
 He did a great job of educating us and encouraging us to get out of our comfort zones a bit.

 My niece had no problem at all because she goes fishing with her dad pretty often in Michigan.
-Her and her mom also caught the most fish out of our group that day.
+She and her mom also caught the most fish out of our group that day.

-This adventures was definitely the favorite of everyone in our group.
+This adventure was definitely the favorite of everyone in our group.
 We really enjoyed the time on the water connecting with nature and of course fishing bragging rights.